Balla21/pgbench_workspace/README.md

 ## Requirements

-This application requires Python3, pip and the Postgres running in the background.
+This application requires Python3, pip and the Postgres.

 ## Installation
 Run all commands from the root directory.
 It is highly recommended to set up the application in a Python 3 Virtual Environment.
 The use of the pycharm IDE is highly recommended for this step.